• Skip to primary navigation

 • Boil 16 oz (1 lb) gnocchi according to package directions.

 • While meat and gnocchi are cooking, mix sauce.
-Crack an egg into a small mixing bowl, grate ⅛ c parmesan cheese into bowl, and add 1 teaspoon lemon juice to egg.
+Crack an egg into a small mixing bowl, grate ⅛ cup parmesan cheese into bowl, add about 1 Tablespoon hot gnocchi water, and 1 teaspoon lemon juice to egg.
 Whisk until all incorporated.
 Set aside.

 • When gnocchi has been floating for 30 seconds, drain water.
 Save 1 cup of remaining gnocchi water, and set aside.
 Add cooked gnocchi to meat in the cast iron skillet.
 Spread gnocchi out into a single layer on pan.
 Cook for 2-3 minutes, or until gnocchi is browned on at least one side.